ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 Both OBIS and GBIF use [Ecological Metadata Language (EML)](https://eml.ecoinformatics.org/) as the metadata standard associated with the data.
 For the purposes of this workshop we will not dive into the world of EML.
 However, we should note that when publishing your data through the IPT, the IPT helps you create an EML file as part of the Darwin Core Archive (DwC-A).
 As such, if you publish your own data through the IPT, there is no need for innate knowledge on the EML format.
 But there are a minimum required number of fields that would need to be filled out in the IPT: `title`, `abstract`, `citation`, and several `contacts`.

+More information on EML can be found in the [bio data guide](https://ioos.github.io/bio_data_guide/extras.html#ecological-metadata-language-eml).

 > ## Tip
 > Try to collect as much of this information as possible before and during the Darwin Core alignment process.
 It will
 > significantly reduce the amount of time it takes to load the data into the IPT.